 Next, activate the Publicize feature …

-(Publicize your content to several social media networks.)
+(Distribute your content to several social networks.)

-After all of the plugin and account settings have been configured, your content is ready for distribution.
+After configuring all of the account and plugin settings, your content is ready for distribution.

 Publicize adds a new section to your Publish box …

-Now, whenever you publish new content, it will automatically be shared online to every account you have set up …
+Now, as soon as you publish new content, it will automatically get shared on every account you have set up …

 CommentLuv